juancarlospaco/nim-usagov/README.md

 - [Check the Code.Gov Docs](https://api.code.gov), the Lib is a 1:1 copy of the official Docs.
 - This Library uses API Version from Year `2018`.
-- Each proc links to the official OSM API docs.
 - All procs should return a JSON Object `JsonNode`.
 - The order of the procs follows the order on the Code.Gov Docs.
 - The naming of the procs follows the naming on the Code.Gov Docs.